 If you’re concerned you or a loved one has an addiction to marijuana, take note of the following signs and symptoms of marijuana abuse.

 Marijuana addiction signs include:

 If these marijuana abuse signs seem all too familiar, it’s time to reach out for help.
-Specialized substance abuse treatment can help you get ahead of addiction, learn better coping skills and adopt a healthier lifestyle.
+Also, a marijuana addiction treatment center in Hanover, PA can help you get ahead of addiction, learn better coping skills and adopt a healthier lifestyle.

 Membranes in certain nerve cells in the brain contain protein receptors that bind to THC.
-Once the membranes and the THC bind together, the THC kicks off a series of cellular reactions that ultimately lead to the high that users experience when they smoke or ingest marijuana.
+Also, once the membranes and the THC bind together, the THC kicks off a series of cellular reactions that ultimately lead to the high that users experience when they smoke or ingest marijuana.

 Some short-term effects of marijuana abuse include: